 With over twenty years of international experience in sustainability leadership, strategic consulting, and professional development, Alan AtKisson is perhaps most well known for his inspiring keynote speeches, and as the author of the widely read books Believing Cassandra and The Sustainability Transformation.
 He developed a number of sustainability tools and methodologies that have spread around the world, and he has directly supported sustainability initiatives in over forty countries.
 Alan works on complex strategic and technical issues in sustainability, with global companies and institutions.
 But he also believes in using every skill one can bring to the table, and in his case, that includes music and songwriting.
 Whenever possible (and appropriate), he brings music and creativity into the heart of the work, "because music is a way of supporting both the intellectual and the emotional sides of our generation's greatest challenge: tackling an array of complex global problems and creating a sustainable future."
 Follow him at www.alanatkisson.com.

-Click here to download a one-page professional profile in .pdf format
+Click here to download a brochure in PDF format (1 MB)

 As a consultant ...